 So now that you’re part of the city, here are some resources that may be helpful as you navigate life in the Denver Metro area:

 During this extremely exciting, but stressful, time in your life, it’s important to remember to take care of yourself.
 Wellness encompasses many different aspects of your life (e.g., physical, mental, financial, spiritual, etc.), and the more you can incorporate wellness into your daily life, the happier and more productive you will be.
-Here are some resources to help you maintain balance:
+CU Anschutz has a new tool to help you connect to resources and here are some other resources to help you maintain balance:

 As the old adage goes, “a sound